filecoin-project/specs/src/algorithms/post/election_post.md

 - Faults cannot be declared during a ChallengePeriod
 - Faults cannot be recovered during a ChallengePeriod

 Accordingly, if the miner does not respond to the challenge, they will lose all their Power and a portion of their pledge collateral.
 This is considered a `DetectedFault` and all sectors in the `ProvingSet` will be marked as `Failing`.
 The miner will get challenged again in the next proving period.
 If the miner does not provide a valid response to `MAX_CONSECUTIVE_FAULTS` challenges in a row, their pledge collateral is slashed and their sectors are permanently terminated.
-Their storage deal collateral is slashed accordingly (see {{<sref deal_states>}} for more).
+Their storage deal collateral is slashed accordingly (see {{<sref storage_deal_states>}} for more).

 Any faulted sectors will not count toward miner power in {{<sref expected_consensus>}}.
 Through these `Detected` and `Declared` faults, the power table should closely track power in the network.